 (l) a bankruptcy declaration made by the applicant.

+[Regulation 22 amended in Gazette 13 Dec 2013 p.
+6155-6.]

 23. Application by person other than an individual for provider approval on incapacity of approved provider

 An application for a provider approval made under section 40 of the Law by the legal personal representative or guardian of an approved provider must include the following information if the applicant is a person other than an individual —